 HIGH END UPGRADES- They may appeal to you but again not to the potential buyer.
 These can include stainless steel appliances, imported tiles, fancy bathtubs, built in Jacuzzis, handmade wallpaper, Persian rugs, expensive light fixtures etc… Again, most people will want to personalize their own home.

 WALL TO WALL CARPETING- You will be better off leaving what you have as it is.
 If you have wooden flooring you may be better off leaving it that way.
 Simply sand them down and give them a shiny coat of polyurethane.
 It is easier to cover a wooden floor than it is to rip out carpeting.
-If you have carpeting, give it a good professional steam clean.
+If you have carpeting, give it a professional carpet clean.
 Make sure they treat any noticeable stains.
 Remember, the buyer will make changes.

 INVISIBLE IMPROVEMENTS- While they may look good on paper don’t expect potential buyers to pay a higher price because you went out and spent a ton of money on new plumbing or a new HVAC system for the house.
 In general most buyers are most impressed by what they see and not to what is hidden behind walls or in the basement.
 Ultimately, they will probably feel entitled to these things like a buyer of a car feels entitled to the new tires, spotless upholstery or CD player.